kjhccscrepo/farming_sim_finalDraft_p3/README.md

   - *and sell your crops for money to buy things*
 - You can exit most sub menus by with "r"
 - You can exit the game by pressing "q"

+Run the farming_sim.exe to run the program.
+Matured plants are always capital letters, any non-capital letter is not yet matured